Strategy & Governance

 Six weeks later, the team realizes the demo did not match real workflows.
 The tool can do the thing, but only if you change your process, clean your data, and assign someone to own it long term.

 Now the project stalls in the gap between what was bought and how the organization actually works.
+Projects stall here because the decision was based on a demo, not reality.

 Simple governance fix: Pause and test tools against real workflows, ownership, and capacity before moving further.
+Ask the team: "Does this match how we actually work?"

 A decision was made last year.
 Then a leader leaves.
 A new one arrives.

 The organization re-argues the same question with half the context missing.
 People remember different versions of why the decision was made.
 The roadmap becomes fragile because it depends on memory.
+Projects stall here because decisions do not survive turnover.

 Simple governance fix: Maintain a decision log that captures the why, the tradeoffs, and the scope boundary while context is still fresh.
+When turnover happens, the new leader can read the logic instead of re-inventing it.

 Projects do not stall all at once.